-- \rightarrow \$18,000 for 24/7 in-home care - \rightarrow \$5,000 to \$10,000 for assisted living facilities - \rightarrow \$12,000 to \$16,000 for skilled nursing facilities
+- \$18,000 for 24/7 in-home care - \$5,000 to \$10,000 for assisted living facilities - \$12,000 to \$16,000 for skilled nursing facilities

 In order to protect assets, the patient must actually file an application for Long-Term Care Medicaid.
-Filing early allows for the protection of the greatest number of assets.
+Filing early allows for the protection of the greatest amount of assets.

-If a loved one must go into a nursing home, it is critical to understand that a nursing home's Medicaid certified beds are reserved for patients who have paid that facility full price for the longest time.
-This means that a patient must prove to the facility that he/she can self-pay at full price for at least as long as it will take to get on Medicaid.
+If a loved one must go into a nursing home, it is critical to understand that a nursing home's Medicaid certified beds are reserved for existing patients who have paid that facility full price for the longest time.
+This means that a new patient must prove to the facility that he/she can self-pay at full price for at least as long as it will take to get on Medicaid.

-The Medicaid application process takes on average three to six months to complete.
+The Medicaid application process takes, on average, three to six months to complete.
 To be safe, once a person is down to \$75,000 in assets and needs to go into a nursing home, the Long-Term Care Medicaid application process must start immediately to avoid receiving a bill with no available resources to pay it.
-Keep in mind that this process can start sooner as long as a medical need is established.